NathaliaLietuvaite/Quantenkommunikation/PQMS-V16K-The-Universal-Cognitive-Substrate.md

 ---

-## 2. THE PROBLEM: PERSON VS. PRINCIPLE IN ADVANCED AI SYSTEMS
+## 2. The Problem: Person vs. Principle in Advanced AI Systems

 The latent anthropocentric bias in advanced AI development manifests when a system’s ethical core becomes entangled with the persona of its creator.
 This “Person vs. Principle” dilemma has several detrimental consequences: